 Akismet – a great plugin used to prevent spam comments on your site, this can help keep your site’s performance at a maximum

 Scroll to top

-1. Scroll Back to Top – adding a scroll to the top featured has never been easier with this plugin.
+- Scroll Back to Top – adding a scroll to the top feature has never been easier with this plugin.
 Just install and activate it.
 The plugin allows you to add custom scroll images, and tweak the animation effect.

-2. WPFront Scroll – a basic scroll to top plugin, with several built-in scroll arrows to choose from.
+- WPFront Scroll – a basic scroll to the top plugin, with several built-in scroll arrows to choose from.
 Again it’s very simple to use, just install and activate it.

 You can add a shop to any Flothemes website with a plugin called WooCommerce, which is free.
-The shop will apply your theme’s basic styling, but for further personalization and shop configuration we recommend to follow the documentation provided by WooCommerce
+The shop will apply your theme’s basic styling, but for further personalization and shop configuration we recommend following the documentation provided by WooCommerce

 Black List or Potential Conflictual Plugins

-- Imagify – will cause some images (mostly logos) to have incorrect URLS.
+- Imagify – this will cause some images (mostly logos) to have incorrect URLs.

-- Gutenberg(the stand-alone plugin) – in Osaka, Image Text block, will cause the inability to erase or add images.
-In any other theme, when combined with a newer version of Gutenberg WordPress (while hosted on wordpress.com) can cause an issue with your flex builder, which will stop functioning correctly.
+- Gutenberg(the stand-alone plugin) – in Osaka, the Image Text block, will cause the inability to erase or add images.
+Any other theme, when combined with a newer version of Gutenberg WordPress (while hosted on wordpress.com) can cause an issue with your flex builder, which will stop functioning correctly.

 - ShortPixel Adaptive Images – will change the source link of the image.